appium/appium-inspector/plugins/README.md

 2. `appium plugin install --source=local /path/to/appium-inspector/plugins`
 3. Update the plugin content with `npm run build:plugin` in `/path/to/appium-inspector`
 4. Start Appium with `appium --use-plugins=inspector --allow-cors`

+This plugin only needs the `appium` server as a `peerDependencies`.

 ## Release